Ailinnastar/CSE15L/report5.md

 Hi,

 I made a bash script that compiles and executes a Java program, but I'm getting unexpected output.
-My Java program is supposed to read a text file and print out each line with line numbers and stopp when it is null.
-However, in my output it only shows the second line and a null with line number 1 before each string printed out from the selected text file `read.txt`.
-I guess the issue might be with my file reading logic in Java, but I double-checked and it looks fine for me.
-Here's a screenshot of the output (symptom) when I run my bash script :
+My Java program is supposed to read a text file and print out each line with line numbers, but it only shows the second line and a null with line number 1 before each string printed from the text file `read.txt`.
+I think the issue might be with my file reading logic in Java, but I double-checked, and it looks fine to me.
+Here's a screenshot of the output (symptom) when I run my bash script:

 <img width="300" alt="image" src="https://github.com/Ailinnastar/CSE15L/assets/156360722/39bf20a6-6933-4c60-ba0e-8d5a27481f4a">